 I once knew someone that would jump at the chance to correct everyone at every chance he could.
 From grammatical errors to pronunciation mistakes to misspellings in email messages, this guy couldn’t resist adding his two cents and showing everyone how smart he was and how dumb everyone else was.
 How did people like this person?
 They hated him.

-You might think that “hate” is too strong a word or inaccurate but it was the word most commonly used to describe this person by the folks who fell victim to his corrective-ness.
-It goes to show you that 1: people don’t like being corrected in public and 2: this guy would have been much better off just keeping his mouth shut.
+You might think “hate” is too strong a word or inaccurate, but it was the word most commonly used to describe this person by the folks who fell victim to his corrective-ness.
+It goes to show you that 1: people don’t enjoy being corrected in public and 2: this guy would have been much better off just keeping his mouth shut.

 Why people don’t like to be corrected:

-First of all, it’s embarrassing to have someone point out your error; especially in front of a group (this is why many people are deathly afraid of public speaking).
+First, it’s embarrassing to have someone point out your error; especially in front of a group (this is why many people are deathly afraid of public speaking).
 In many cases, the error is minor enough that most of the people listening didn’t catch it and the ones that did still understood the point.
-For example, you might be talking about a movie and say that you liked the Ferrari that the main character drove and someone might say “don’t you mean Lamborghini?”
-As a car fanatic that loves Italian sports cars, I can say that the cars are quite different but in the context of the conversation, everyone gets the point.
+For example, you might talk about a movie and say that you liked the Ferrari that the main character drove and someone might say “don’t you mean Lamborghini?”
+As a car fanatic that loves Italian sports cars, I can say that the cars are quite different, but in the conversation’s context, everyone gets the point.

 Why people correct others:

 Some people get their kicks and feel powerful by cutting others down so this correction can sometimes be considered a form of bullying.
 Others are honestly trying to help, but just lack the tact for doing it right.
 And still others are perfectionists and can’t help themselves.
 You’ve probably been in group conversations where someone had made the same mistake over and over again.
-I can think of a few of these such situations where everyone knew the person was making a mistake but still got the point, yet someone in an effort to help the person, pointed out the mistake and therefore embarrassed the person.
-Is it more embarrassing to realize you made a mistake that some people may have caught after the fact or to have someone point it out mid-conversation so that you know everyone listening now knows you made the mistake?
+I can think of a few situations where everyone knew the person was making a mistake but still got the point, yet someone in an effort to help, pointed out the mistake and therefore embarrassed the person.
+Is it more embarrassing to realize you made a mistake that some people may have caught after the fact, or to have someone point it out mid-conversation so you know everyone listening now knows you made the mistake?
 I’d say the latter is much more embarrassing.

 How to correct someone: